 Classes should be taken in the following order:

 Students enroll on a class-by-class basis and are not required to take all classes.
 Classes may be canceled if there is insufficient enrollment.
-Open enrollment for the Microsoft program occurs on a first-come, first-served basis.
+Open enrollment for the Microsoft program occurs on a first-come, first-serve basis.

 Although interesting, these classes are challenging.
 In addition to class time and several additional hours working on labs outside of class, you should also plan to spend several hours outside of class studying on a weekly basis.